Ab-initio study of high harmonic generation from fullerenes: Multi-orbital effects, correlations, and size dependence: Methodology

 Let us first describe our methodological approach.
-Nonlinear light-induced electron dynamics in fullerenes are studied by tracking time-evolution of the system under intense laser driving \textit{ab-initio} with time-dependent density functional theory (TDDFT)\cite{OctopusRefTancogneDejean2020Octopus}.
-We employ the adiabatic approximation for the exchange-correlation (XC) functional and the local density approximation, while adding a self-interaction correction (SIC) \cite{ADSICSuraudJPB2002}.
-The quantum electronic dynamics follow the time-dependent Kohn-Sham (KS) equations, given as (in atomic units and length gauge)-
+Nonlinear light-induced electron dynamics in fullerenes is studied by investigating time-evolution of the system under intense laser driving \textit{ab-initio} with time-dependent density functional theory (TDDFT) \cite{Ullrich2025}.
+We employ the local density approximation (LDA) for the exchange-correlation (XC) functional within the adiabatic approximation and further add a suitable self-interaction correction (SIC) term to the XC functional \cite{SIC_2002}.
+The resulting electron dynamics follow the time-dependent Kohn-Sham (KS) equations, given as (in atomic units and length gauge)-